With my teeny-tiny measurements – I'm 1 pixel high by 1 pixel wide – I go completely unnoticed.

 The subject being technical, and given that it is not our job, we can only advise you to get in touch with specialists in the field (lawyers, for example).

-Let's start by briefly coming back to what the GDPR is.
-It is the acronym for the General Data Protection Regulation, a European regulation that came into force on May 25, 2018.
+Let’s start by briefly coming back to what the GDPR is.
+It is the acronym for the General Data Protection Regulation, a European regulation that came into force in 2018.

 Its purpose?
 To ensure that every individual has control and safety of the personal data they disseminate while browsing the web.

-That's it for the general functioning.
+That’s it for the general functioning.
 Back to Facebook.
-The company created by Marc Zuckerberg claims that it is GDPR compliant, even though several complaints and lawsuits have been filed against the company.
+The company created by Marc Zuckerberg claims that it is GDPR compliant, even though several complaints and lawsuits have been filed against the company in the past.

 Then it's on your side.
 Or rather on your WordPress website.